10.5 Ways to Make Your Home 'Smart'

 1. Add Smart Plugs

-There are actually a few manufacturers of these, but after reading reviews and compatibility with various systems, I think Wemo plugs, by Belkin are the best, while still being reasonably priced.
-These plugs allow you to plug them into an outlet, and then plug various things into the Wemo plug, to operate either via the Wemo app or IFTTT (See #7 below) or an assistant (see #3 below).
+There are actually a few manufacturers of these, but after reading reviews and compatibility with various systems, I think Wemo plugs, by Belkin, are the best, while still being reasonably priced.
+These plugs allow you to plug them into an outlet, and then plug various things into the Wemo plug, to operate either via the Wemo app or IFTTT or an assistant.

 2. Add Smart Light Switches

-These are a little more complicated because they are actually hard wired into your electrical and are used to turn on and off, whatever is connected to the switch.
-So, you could turn on lights or a fan remotely or using your assistant.
+Smart light switches are a little more complicated because they are actually hard wired into your electrical and are used to turn on and off, whatever is connected to the switch.
+So, you could turn on lights or a fan remotely or by using your assistant.
 They are available as a traditional on/off switch or as a dimmer.

 One caveat to this type of switch is that they don't currently work with a two-way switch system.
 So, if you have a light that is operated by two separate switches, skip the Wemo option for now.